brengall99/chess_analysis_app/README.md

 https://api.chess.com/pub/player/{username}/games/2022/10
 ```

-Use injest_monthly_archive_urls.py then fetch_game_data.py, then convert_to_csv.py then eda and cleaning jupyter notebooks to get the final_csv.

-Alternatively, disregard the above line and just use final.csv as is!

 ## Future Improvements
-I want to make the app useable for any username, and take this as input on the homepage.
+This project uses a number of python scripts to extract, format, and clean the data to obtain final.csv.
+Ideally, this will be done with one script, and will take user input for the username.
 This will mean completely refactoring how data is collected and cleaned.

 ## App
 ### Home